What is social anxiety disorder?

 Social anxiety may cause you to avoid common situations, including:

 You may have social anxiety disorder if you experience these symptoms for at least six months and they interfere with your everyday life.

 Social anxiety disorder usually begins in the early to mid-teens, but younger children and adults can develop this condition as well.

 Treatments for social anxiety disorder include medications, psychotherapy, or both.
-Your psychiatrist or primary care physician can prescribe medications to help you with anxiety.
+Our psychiatrists or primary care physician can prescribe medications to help you with anxiety.

-Dr. Messina practices a type of psychotherapy called cognitive behavioral therapy (CBT).
+Dr. Messina & Associates practice a type of psychotherapy called cognitive behavioral therapy (CBT).
 This type of therapy is especially effective in treating social anxiety disorder.

 CBT teaches you new ways to think, behave, and react to situations that would typically trigger your anxiety symptoms.
 This type of therapy helps you feel less anxious and fearful while you learn and practice social skills.

 Social anxiety disorder is a lifelong condition, but learning coping skills can help you or your child gain confidence and build healthy relationships.
-To learn more about social anxiety disorder treatment, call the office of Dr. Michael Messina or book an appointment online today.
+To learn more about social anxiety disorder treatment, call the office of Dr. Messina & Associates or book an appointment online today.